2022IsHere/Embedded-linux/lab1/git_tutorial.md

 https://git-scm.com/video/what-is-version-control (5:58)
 Q1: What are the benefits of using git version control?

-https://git-scm.com/video/what-is-git (8:15)
+Q1-answer: Version control has multiple benefits.
+It allows to track the development with knowledge of state of project, previous states, enable cowork, merge branches, etc. https://git-scm.com/video/what-is-git (8:15)
 Q2: What is a distributed version control system?

-https://git-scm.com/video/get-going (4:26)
+Q2-answer: It's a form of system of the complete codebase, having full history of development and possibility to mirror on every devs computer. https://git-scm.com/video/get-going (4:26)
 Q3: What are the most important git commands in terminal use?
+Q3-answer: pull, push, merge.

 ## GitLab overview